History

 About The Spokane Conservation District

+Conservation Districts, originally known as soil and water conservation districts, have a rich history in the United States dating back to the 1930s.
+They were established in response to the devastating Dust Bowl crisis in the Great Plains.
 The first conservation district was formed in 1937, and in 1939, Washington State passed a law allowing the formation of conservation districts.
-Their primary purpose is to promote the conservation and sustainable utilization of natural resources, with a particular focus on soil and water.
-To achieve this, conservation districts offer technical assistance and education to farmers, ranchers, and other landowners.
+Their primary mission is to promote the conservation and sustainable use of natural resources, particularly soil and water, by providing technical assistance and education to farmers, ranchers, and other landowners.

 What is a conservation district?

-- Conduct education and demonstration projects
+- Conducting education and demonstration projects

-- Carry out improvements to conserve natural resources
+- Implementing improvements to conserve natural resources

-- Conservation should be led by local citizens
+- Conservation should be led by local citizens.

 - The final responsibility for conservation lies with the landowner.